Who Are Our Alumni?

 brought to life through movement, music and engaging storytelling.

 Learn more about Somatic Counseling Psychology alumni careers.
 Enjoy a few interviews with Art Therapy alumni.
-Discover some alumni careers from the Contemplative Psychotherapy program.
+Discover some alumni careers from the Contemplative Counseling Psychology program.

 Jack Kerouac School of Disembodied Poetics

 Peach Friedman, BA Writing and Literature, is a spokesperson for the National Eating Disorders Association, is the author of Diary of an Exercise Addict and the Outreach Specialist for Magnolia Creek Residential Treatment Center for Eating Disorders.
 She is a nationally recognized educator and intuitive fitness specialist, focusing on health and wellness for women.

 Tim Hernandez, BA Writing and Literature, is a Program Coordinator, Colorado Center for the Book, running literacy programs across the state, author of Skin Tax, a book of poetry and winner of the 2006 American Book Award, and Breathing, In Dust, a novel and winner of the 2010 Premio Aztlan Literary Prize.
 Read more.

 Alexander Weinstein, BA, Writing and Literature, is the founder and director of the Martha Vineyard Institute of Creative Writing and professor of creative writing at Sienna Heights University.
 He is presently finishing his first collection of stories, entitled The Apocalypse Tales.

 Kevin Kilroy, MFA Writing and Poetics, had an essay, "Why Sherlock Holmes is my Favorite Drug User," published in Sherlock Holmes and Philosophy, published by Open Court Books.
 Kevin serves as full-time Faculty in the Core Studies Department of the Tribeca Flashpoint Media Arts Academy.